Yelp/mrjob/docs/guides/runner-job-interactions.rst

 mrjob does not try to intelligently handle quotes in the contents of filters, so avoid using single quotes.
 It also does not support filters on combiners.

+Hadoop Streaming requires that all steps have a mapper, so if the job doesn't specify a mapper, mrjob will use ``cat``.

 **Command substeps**

 The format for a command substep is very simple.